beverm2391/forecasting-experiments-v1/README.md

 # Time Series Model Experiments

 ## Completed
-- [ ] copy polygon data into here, or keep it centralized somewhere
+- [X] copy polygon data into here, or keep it centralized somewhere

 ## TODO
+- [ ] Fix preprocess multi-index
-- [ ] Replicate tutorial with hourly data for ARCH and GARCH
+- [ ] Create a script for training and evaluating statsforecasting models
-- [ ] Build out a REST API to serve predictions (model_name, model_id, etc.)
+- [ ] Creat a script for generating forecasts from statsforecasting models

 ## Resources

 ### Tips and Tricks